 Careers in performing are discussed in the classical chromaticism project and the popular music performing project.

-Careers in film music composition and sound design/production are discussed in the Film Music topic.
-Our topics are linked to wider topics/events.
-For example, the Fanfare project looks at the use of fanfares for Remembrance Day.
+Careers in film music composition and sound design/production are discuss in the film music topic.

 Students are encouraged to participate in our strong extra-curricular and concert programme.
-There are options available to all students, regardless of prior experience.
-We invite every pupil in Y7 to join our Junior Choir.
+There are options available to all Students, regardless of prior experience.